surzerker/rwk2excel/README.md

    - Under "URL", paste the link below to the `rwk2excel` script and click on the “Import” button:
          `https://surzerker.github.io/rwk2excel/RWK%20Map%20to%20Excel-1.4.user.js`
    - Tampermonkey will prompt you to review the script.
 After reviewing, click "Install" to add the script to your browser.
+   - Upon your first visit to the RWK map page, a screen will come up saying "A userscript wants to access a cross-origin resource."
+You should click "Always Allow" near the bottom left of the screen.

 ## Security Guarantees